What’s the best kind of birth control?

 Other birth control methods, like the pill, ring, patch, and shot, are also really good at preventing pregnancy if you use them perfectly.
 But people aren’t perfect, and these methods are easier to mess up than implants and IUDs.

 It’s super important to make sure you use your birth control the right way.
 This means you can’t forget to take your pill, change your ring, or get your shot on time — or you’ll be at risk for pregnancy.
 So the best method of birth control for you is the one you’ll always use correctly.
-Take our birth control quiz to find out which methods might be best for you.
+Explore different birth control methods to find out which methods might be best for you.

 No matter what method you choose, you can get extra pregnancy prevention power by using birth control and a condom together.